 Biceps tendonitis can sometimes take weeks to heal.
 One of the best ways to speed up recovery is through massage therapy.
 Massage helps relieve the pain and not only relaxes the inflamed tendon, it can also help strengthen it.
 Fortunately, we have the best massage gun for the job.

-In part 8 of this series, we talk about how to use a massage gun on biceps, or using your HYDRAGUN to help maintain biceps health, decrease soreness from intense workouts, alleviate pain and boost your recovery time.
+In part 8 of this series, we talk about how to use a massage gun on the biceps or use your HYDRAGUN to help maintain biceps health, decrease soreness from intense workouts, alleviate pain and boost your recovery time.
+Better yet, get your own Hydragun here to start alleviating bicep pain and soreness.

 The Attachment Heads